EthanHNguyen/ethanhnguyen.github.io/_posts/2026-04-27-ato-copilot-source-backed-ai.md

 ## The product thesis

-AI for government should not begin as generic chat over documents.
+Most government AI demos begin as chat over documents.
+That can be useful, but it is not enough for high-trust workflows.

 The stronger pattern is workflow-native AI: